 1. Profit Model

-Profit model innovation rethinks how a company generates revenue and sustains profitability.
-This involves developing creative ways to monetize products or services, such as adopting subscription-based pricing, offering freemium models, or bundling products together at a discounted rate.
-For example, streaming platforms like Spotify use freemium pricing to attract a large user base, offering basic services for free and premium features for a subscription fee.
-By reimagining their revenue streams, companies can access new growth opportunities and diversify their income sources.
+For example, streaming platforms like Spotify use freemium pricing to attract a large user base, offering basic services for free and premium features through a subscription fee.
+By reimagining revenue streams in this way, companies can unlock new growth opportunities, strengthen long-term profitability, and diversify their income sources.

 2. Network